-Applications are invited for Graduate Teaching Assistant PhD scholarships in all aspects of art, media arts and design, commencing 1st October 2021.
+Applications are invited for Graduate Teaching Assistant PhD scholarships in all aspects of art, design and media arts practice research, commencing 1st October 2022.

 About the PhD programme

 Research in the Art, Design and Media Research Centre (ADMRC) is ranked in the top two modern universities and eighth among all UK universities, with 81% rated as internationally excellent and 42% world leading in REF2014.
-We employ critical and imaginative art, media and design strategies to investigate and problematise social and cultural norms, generating research that is outward-looking and influential.
+We employ critical and imaginative art, media and design strategies to investigate and problematise social and cultural norms, generating research that is outward-looking influential and frequently interdisciplinary.

 PhD Study in Art, Design & Media Practice at SHU

-You will join a vibrant PhD programme which, since 2017, has returned sector leading scores in the Postgraduate Research Experience Survey.
+You will join a vibrant PhD programme with excellent student satisfaction scores in the Postgraduate Research Experience Survey.
 Our research study environment draws together an art school emphasis on practice, studio models of self-organising, interdisciplinary and University-level training, and innovative postgraduate research conferences on the topics of research METHOD and research IMPACT.
 You can read more about our community and some of our PhD projects here: https://www.shu.ac.uk/art-design-media-research-centre/phd

 Graduate Teaching Assistantships

-GTA scholarships provide an opportunity to combine PhD study with professional development to gain practical experience in learning, teaching and assessment in Higher Education.
+GTA scholarships provide an opportunity to combine PhD study with professional development to gain practical experience in learning, teaching and assessment.
 You will be able to work towards Associate Fellowship of the Higher Education Academy and as part of your training will be expected to support teaching related activities in the Art and Design Department or the Department of Media Arts & Communication up to a maximum of 180 hours per academic year.
-For more information please visit Sheffield Hallam University PhD scholarships
+For more information about GTA scholarships please visit Sheffield Hallam University PhD scholarships

-• An annual maintenance stipend at standard UKRI national minimum doctoral stipend rates: £15,609 per annum for 2021/22 full-time study; £7,805 per annum for part-time study.
+• An annual tax-free maintenance bursary at UKRI minimum rate: £16062 per annum for 2022/23 full-time study or £8031 per annum for part-time study.
 The stipend is paid to you on a monthly basis.

 For more information visit: Tuition fees for EU, other EEA and Swiss nationals